Grizzly bear: Protection

-On 9 January 2006, the US Fish and Wildlife Service proposed to remove Yellowstone grizzlies from the list of threatened and protected species.
+On 9 January 2006, the US Fish and Wildlife Service proposed removal of Yellowstone grizzlies from the list of threatened and protected species.
 In March 2007, the U.S. Fish and Wildlife Service "de-listed" the population, effectively removing Endangered Species Act protections for grizzlies in the Yellowstone National Park area.
 Several environmental organizations, including the NRDC, brought a lawsuit against the federal government to relist the grizzly bear.
 On 22 September 2009, U.S. District Judge Donald W. Molloy reinstated protection due to the decline of whitebark pine tree, whose nuts are an important source of food for the bears.
-In early March 2016, the U.S. Fish and Wildlife Service proposed to withdraw Endangered Species Act protections from grizzly bears in and around Yellowstone National Park.
-The population has risen from 136 bears in 1975 to an estimated 700 in 2017, and was "delisted" in June 2017.
+In early March 2016, the U.S. Fish and Wildlife Service proposed to withdraw Endangered Species Act protection from grizzly bears in and around Yellowstone National Park.
+The population had risen from 136 bears in 1975 to an estimated 700 in 2017, and was delisted in June 2017.
 It was argued that the population had sufficiently recovered from the threat of extinction, however numerous conservation and tribal organizations argued that the grizzly population remained genetically vulnerable.
 They successfully sued the administration (Crow Tribe et al v.
 Zinke) and on 30 July 2019, the Yellowstone grizzly was officially returned to federal protection.

-In Alberta, Canada, intense DNA hair-snagging studies in 2000 showed the grizzly population to be increasing faster than what it was formerly believed to be, and Alberta Sustainable Resource Development calculated a population of 841 bears.
+In Alberta, Canada, intense DNA hair-snagging studies in 2000 showed the grizzly population to be increasing faster than formerly believed, and Alberta Sustainable Resource Development calculated a population of 841 bears.
 In 2002, the Endangered Species Conservation Committee recommended that the Alberta grizzly bear population be designated as threatened due to recent estimates of grizzly bear mortality rates that indicated the population was in decline.
-A recovery plan released by the provincial government in March 2008 indicated the grizzly population is lower than previously believed.
-In 2010, the provincial government formally listed its population of about 700 grizzlies as "Threatened".
+A recovery plan released by the provincial government in March 2008 indicated the grizzly population was lower than previously believed.
+In 2010, the provincial government formally listed its population of about 700 grizzlies as "threatened".

-Environment Canada consider the grizzly bear to a "special concern" species, as it is particularly sensitive to human activities and natural threats.
-In Alberta and British Columbia, the species is considered to be at risk.
+As of 2006 Environment Canada considered the grizzly bear a "special concern" species, particularly sensitive to human activities and natural threats.
+In Alberta and British Columbia, the species was considered to be at risk.
 In 2008, it was estimated there were 16,014 grizzly bears in the British Columbia population, which was lower than previously estimated due to refinements in the population model.